Growth Diagrams and Minuscule Polygon Configurations in the Affine Grassmannian: Proof of Proposition

 \subsection{Excavating on the Break Path}

-Now consider excavating a point on the break path of A. Consider case B of figure \ref{on path}.
+Excavating a point on the break path of A is more interesting.
+Consider case B of Figure \ref{on path}.
 Since the two positions of the bottom row of the local data were excavated by instances of case A, the trench differences $x,y$ take on the same values originally given by the break path of face B. In particular, the same three possible subcases can arise.
 The local data is as follows where the constant $c$ is omitted.
+Note that there are now equalities beyond this point along the $k+1$ strip.